MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 ## Before you start

-Here are some considerations before you start routing traffic across networks in the SDN infrastructure:
+Here are some considerations before you route traffic across networks in the SDN infrastructure:

 -   Ensure SDN [Network Controller](sdn-controller.md), SDN [Software Load Balancer](sdn-slb.md), and [SDN RAS gateway](sdn-gateway.md) are deployed.